 Indictment: A formal written accusation of a crime made by a grand jury.

 Initial decision maker: C-CAT refers to the entity—agency, board, judge, hiring authority, etc.—responsible for imposing a collateral consequence as the initial decision maker in C-CAT.

 Pardon: An official nullification of a conviction.
 North Carolina allows three types of pardons: pardons of forgiveness, pardons of innocence, and unconditional pardons.
 Information on pardons in North Carolina is available from the Governor’s Clemency Office.
-See also John Rubin, Relief from a Criminal Conviction: A Digital Guide to Expunctions, Certificates of Relief, and Other Procedures in North Carolina (forthcoming Summer 2012).
+See also John Rubin, Relief from a Criminal Conviction: A Digital Guide to Expunctions, Certificates of Relief, and Other Procedures in North Carolina (UNC School of Government 2017).